muba991/myappsample/README.md

 You can begin working with spyder immediately in the console window.
 It works, essentially, the same way that it works on the command line.
 The big difference is that spyder can inspect the contents of the Python engine and can-do things like display variables and their contents within the variable explorer.

-**moreover you can use Jupyter Notebooks the same way** ,Jupyter Notebooks are an increasingly popular system that combine your code, descriptive text, output, images, and interactive interfaces into a single notebook file that is edited, viewed, and used in a web browser
+**moreover you can use Jupyter Notebooks the same way** ,Jupyter Notebooks are an increasingly popular system that combine your code, descriptive text, output, images, and interactive interfaces into a single notebook file that is edited, viewed, and used in a web browser.

 ##  making virtual environment in Anaconda :